 The Heart of Athens

-The first day focuses on the main sites located around the Acropolis, ancient Greek and Roman sites that are over 2000 years old.
+Your first of 2 days in Athens focuses on the main sites located around the Acropolis, ancient Greek and Roman sites that are over 2000 years old.
 You will also visit the Acropolis Museum, do a little shopping, and enjoy the view from one or two rooftop restaurants and bars.
 At the end of the day, you have the option to visit the Acropolis.

 This is a big walking day.
 You will walk 5 miles, not including the amount of walking you will do inside of museums, historical sites, etc.